Myanmar’s Earthquake: Unshaken Resolve Amidst Tremors of Bureaucracy

 - Escalation of regional ethnic group autonomy in disaster zones—resulting in a patchwork aid network.
 Likelihood: High

-The Big Takeaway: Masterful Recommendations
+The Big Takeaway: Strategic Recommendations

-Authorize Local Distribution Channels
+Liberate potential Local Distribution Channels

 Localization isn’t just a buzzword for aid theorists.
 It’s survival logic.
 Bypassing central bureaucracy through networks like the Border Consortium or CSO coalitions can materially shift outcomes.